-UK Counter Terrorism Policing (CT Policing) has significantly increased its international presence in the last two years, with many more staff currently deployed overseas working with local authorities to help protect British citizens from the global terror threat.
+UK Counter Terrorism Policing has significantly increased its international presence in the last two years, with many more staff currently deployed overseas working with local authorities to help protect British citizens from the global terror threat.

 As UK schools break up for summer holidays and the travel industry prepares for one of the busiest periods of the year, the UK’s most senior counter terrorism officers are asking holidaymakers to play their part by watching a short video instructing them what to do in the unlikely event of an attack.

 CT Policing – in association with the Foreign and Commonwealth Office, the Home Office and The Travel Association ABTA – launched the four minute film just over a year ago and since then more than seven million people have learned how to keep themselves and others safe should the worst happen.